-Your emotional health is especially important during pregnancy because of its tremendous impact on your unborn baby's development.
+Emotional health is our overall psychological well-being, It's influenced by many interrelated aspects of how we take care of ourselves: the amount of sleep we get, the amount of exercise we get, the foods we eat, the quality of the relationships we have, and the amount of stress we encounter.
+How would you say you are doing when it comes to taking care of yourself?
+The way you take care of yourself in all these aspects activates the parts of your brain that produce chemicals and hormones that influence your mood.
+There are many things you can do to improve your emotional health and have a healthy pregnancy-go for a walk, count your blessings, sing in the shower, take a nap, and call a friend.
+Prompts Your emotional health is especially important during pregnancy because of its tremendous impact on your unborn baby's development.
 Stress is one of the most profound influences on pregnancy and can show up as depression, high blood pressure, or other physical symptoms that can harm the developing fetus.
 Reducing stress is one of the best things you can do for yourself and your baby.
-Let's use this handout to talk about emotional health in pregnancy. that is outlined.
+Let's use this handout to talk about emotional health in pregnancy.
 Additional Many people deal with mental or emotional problems and, over a lifetime, many of us will be diagnosed with an issue like depression.
 Have you or anyone else in your family been dealing with emotional issues?
 If so, how have you dealt with them in the past?
 Many of us just ignore the beginning signs of emotional problems like anxiety, stressful relationships, sleeping or eating issues, or not feeling good about ourselves.
 Or we self-medicate with alcohol or drugs, which are especially toxic during pregnancy.
-These prompts are for you to study as you plan your visit.
 Instructions How do you and your family members deal with emotional issues?
 Would you be willing to try some simple ways to make it better?
 Over the next few months, we have many handouts showing you healthy strategies to improve your emotional health.
 Reaching your optimal emotional health will help you be happier and have a healthler pregnancy and baby. happier and have a healthier pregnancy and baby.
 Your role is to help families optimize their emotional health, especially during the stressful period of pregnancy.
 Emotional problems like toxic stress, depression, and domestic violence are all too common during pregnancy and can have an adverse impact on birth outcomes.
 An estimated 10-25% of expectant mothers experience symptoms of depression-steep disturbances, appetite changes, lack of physical activity, and isolation-all known to impact fetal development.
 When a pregnant woman is depressed she is more likely to use alcohol, tobacco, or other harmful substances, and less likely to comply with prenatal advice- all of which are associated with poor birth outcomes.
 Help the expectant mom understand the interaction of factors, including worry, insomnia, and social isolation, that lead to poor emotional health.
 Encourage her efforts to increase positive factors like supportive relationships.
 On subsequent visits, ask about stress and look for signs of depression.
 Follow your program's policy and timeline for administering depression screening and referral protocols.
 Encouraging optimal emotional health can help promote a healthier pregnancy for both mom and baby.
-The words in blue offer additional instructions, call your Page 46 🙀 Before Baby Arrives
+Page 46 🙀 Before Baby Arrives regarding the main points you plan to cover.
+Talk about the main points in your own words during the visit.
+If you can't discuss the material without reading prompts word-for-word, you need more training and study of the issue before you conduct a visit.